narun4sk/silly_chatbot/README.md

 ---

-To run `unit-tests` please init virtual environment and install global requirements, then `cd` into the `app` directory and run `pytest -q`.
+To run `unit-tests` please init virtual environment and install global requirements to it, then `cd` into the `app` directory and run `pytest -q`.
 Example:

 ```
 $ cd silly_chatbot